Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Experiments

 \subsection{Overall Comparison}

 Next, we report the performance of Brain2Object.
-Recall the adopted classification method combines the multi-class CSP and the convolutional neural networks.
-All the experiments are run on the Titan X (Pascal) GPU and accuracy results presented are averaged over 5 runs.
+Recall the adopted classification method combines the multi-class CSP, dynamic graph representation and the convolutional neural networks.
+We report the average performance over 5 runs.
+All the experiments are run on the Titan X (Pascal) GPU.